wp-plugins/woocommerce-novalnet-gateway/readme.txt

 3. Inside the CRM by Novalnet (done by Novalnet as soon as all relevant contract documents are present)

 As soon as all steps are completed, you can start with sales straight away!

-= Note: = If you use Prepayment and/or Per Invoice then contact us for more details.

 On Any Technical Problems, please contact __sales@novalnet.de / 0049-89-923 068 320__